 1. Using a Measuring Tape

-The best way to get the most accurate measurement of your waist is to measure it with a fabric tape measure.
-Before you measure your waist, make sure you also have a pen and paper ready where you can write down your measurements.
+The best way to get the most accurate measurement of your waist is to measure with a fabric tape measure.
+Before you measure your waist, make sure you also have a pen and paper ready, so you can write down your measurements.